-Our Board of Directors is composed of Mr. Hayes, Mr. Hoover and nine other directors, all of whom are independent directors.
-The Board has four standing committees -Audit, Nominating/Corporate Governance, Human Resources and Finance.
+Our Board of Directors is composed of Mr. Hayes, Mr. Hoover and seven other directors, all of whom are independent directors.
+The Board has four standing committees-Audit, Nominating/Corporate Governance, Human Resources and Finance.
 Each of the committees, except for Finance, is composed solely of independent directors (the Finance Committee is primarily composed of independent directors), with each of the four committees having an independent director serving as chairman.
 Mr. Solso has served as Lead Independent Director since April 2013.

 Although the Corporation's Bylaws do not require that the roles of Chairman and CEO be combined, we believe our Corporation and its shareholders are well served by this traditional board leadership model.
 Having a single person lead the Corporation and the Board provides clear leadership, helps to maintain uniform management vision for the Corporation and the Board and provides efficiency.
 The Board believes that the CEO is the person best suited to serve as Chairman, because he is the person most familiar with the Corporation's businesses and the most capable of effectively identifying strategic priorities and opportunities and leading the Board in the discussion of the execution of the Corporation's strategy.
 Pursuant to SEC and New York Stock Exchange ("NYSE") rules, regularly scheduled executive sessions of nonmanagement directors are held.
 Executive sessions of independent directors are also held at least annually.
-Such meetings promote open discussion by nonmanagement and independent directors, enabling them to serve as a check on management, if necessary.
-The meetings of the independent directors are chaired by the Board.
+Such meetings of the independent directors are chaired by the Lead Independent Director, who is appointed by the Board.

 In accordance with NYSE requirements, our Audit Committee is responsible for overseeing the risk management function of the Corporation.
 While the Audit Committee has primary responsibility for overseeing risk management, the entire Board is involved in overseeing risk management for the Corporation.
 Additionally, each Board committee considers the specific risks within its area of responsibility.
 Our Internal Audit Department has, for many years, analyzed various areas of risk to the Corporation and has provided risk assessment and analysis to our Audit Committee.
-In 2007, the Corporation established a comprehensive Enterprise Risk Management process which is now supervised by our Senior Vice President and Chief Financial Officer, whereby key corporate and divisional risks are systematically identified and assessed on a quarterly basis.
+In 2007, the Corporation established a comprehensive Enterprise Risk Management process which is now supervised by our Senior Vice President and Chief Financial Officer, whereby key corporate and divisional risks are systematically identified and assessed on a regular basis.
 The results of this ongoing risk assessment are reported to our Audit Committee and to our Board at least annually.